Foreign-Trained LL.M. Career Services

 It is important to know that most employers who recruit at Texas Law are primarily interested in recruiting students in the J.D. program and only a few interview LL.M. students.
 Nevertheless, LL.M. students have access to Job Bank on Symplicity.
 Additionally, for those interested in finding legal jobs in the U.S. and abroad, please visit GoinGlobal – International Job Search.
 The site features 38 Country Career Guides, 53 City Career Guides for the United States and Canada, corporate profiles, and more than 16 million internship and job listings within the U.S. and around the world.

-If you would like to make an appointment to meet with a career counselor, please contact us at 512-232-1150 or email@example.com.
+If you would like to make an appointment to meet your career counselor, Rachel Smith, please stop by the CSO in TNH 3.130, call 512-232-1150, or send an email to email@example.com.